 - Peace of Mind Foundation

 - The TLC Foundation for Body-Focused Repetitive Behaviour Disorders

-Wondering what the difference is between OCD and OCPD?
+Wondering what the difference is between OCD and obsessive compulsive personality disorder (OCPD)?
 There’s more in this blog post on OCD vs OCPD, but a big piece is egi-dystonic vs. ego-syntonic obsessions.
 OCPD obsessions tend to relate to ego-syntonic perfectionistic ideas that feel like they come from the self.
 OCD obsessions tend to be ego-dystonic, meaning they feel intrusive and they’re not consistent with one’s typical beliefs.

 - Merck Manual

 - Top Workplace Struggles of People with Obsessive-Compulsive Personality Disorder (OCPD): blog post by She Seems Normal

 Advice from Danei Edelen, Mental Health Warrior:

 Immediately after my psychotic break, I did not want to believe that I had a mental illness.
 I kept asking my psychiatrist to reduce my dosage but then I couldn’t sleep.
 Getting a mental illness diagnosis feels like a death sentence.
 In a way it is.
 Your old self has died.
 My psychologist explained to me that having a psychotic break is like having a psychological house with a cracked foundation.
 Not only that, there’s a pit underneath your house.

 Well, my house fell into that pit, and it fell far, shattering my whole world.
 As if you are experiencing a fit of Vertigo, eyes dilated, attempting to pick up the pieces of this abstract puzzle.
 Among the pieces, you find a few which look ominously familiar: the corner pieces of your puzzle.

 - Grieving the loss of your own identity